March of the Iron Will: Addis Ababa

-Arrival of the Italians
+The Arrival of the Italians

 During the evening of 4 May, elements of the I Eritrean Brigade reached the outskirts of Addis Ababa.
 They reached the city before Badoglio's mechanized column and they managed to accomplish this feat on foot.
 Meanwhile, Badoglio's motorized column, pushing on as fast as possible, drew closer and closer.
 Italian aircraft reconnoitered over the city.

 The main column reached the capital at 4:00 pm on 5 May.

-A heavy rain fell as Badoglio's forces entered the city and restored order.
+Heavy rain fell as Badoglio's forces entered the city and restored order.
 The rioting that started after Haile Selassie left lasted until order was restored with the arrival of the Italians.
 White flags were displayed everywhere as Badoglio made his triumphal entry into the city of the "King of Kings."
 Many city residents fled south or tried to take refuge in the foreign compounds which they had been attacking.

 A detachment of Ethiopian customs guards presented arms as Badoglio's car drove past them.
 Further on, an Italian guard of honor, which accompanied the advance guard for this very purpose, paid Badoglio the same courtesy.
 There was no question now of stopping to allow Badoglio to use the horses brought for this occasion.
 The car and truck bound procession continued.

 When Badoglio's entourage pulled up in front of the Italian legation at 5:45 pm, the Tricolour of the Kingdom of Italy was hoisted.
 Then followed three cheers for Italy's King Victor Emmanuel and three cheers for Italy's Fascist dictator Benito Mussolini.
 After the cheering, Badoglio turned to a senior member of the Italian Royal Air Force and said: